AndyObtiva/yasl/README.md

 - Both the server and client contain the same Ruby classes
 - Zero configuration.
 Developers are too busy solving business domain problems to worry about low-level serialization details.
 - Silently ignore all that is not serializable like Proc, Binding, and IO objects
-- No worry about cycles.
-The library handles them for us.
 - JSON is good enough.
 No need for premature optimization.

 ## Usage Instructions